san99tiago/aws-whatsapp-chatbot/README.md

 <table border="1">
     <tr>
         <td>
-            <p align="center">Curious DevOps Engineer passionate about advanced cloud-based solutions and deployments in AWS.
+            <p align="center">Curious Solutions Architect experienced in DevOps and passionate about advanced cloud-based solutions and deployments in AWS.
 I am convinced that today's greatest challenges must be solved by people that love what they do.</p>
         </td>
         <td>
             <p align="center"><img src="assets/SantiagoGarciaArango_AWS.png" width=80%></p>